 Autonomous Operation and Choice

 This was a worthy deviation to take while discussing gender roles because it helps us see how humans too are hard wired to behave in certain ways—preferring either meaning or pleasure most of the times.
 While the relative proportions can vary at different times, most men and women are not consciously making preferential choices of meaning or pleasure most of the time.
-The perfection of life is when the autonomy is destroyed and every decision is bubbled up for executive approval by the soul.
+The perfection of life is when the automation is destroyed and every decision is bubbled up for executive approval by the soul.
 That is when a human being becomes perfectly aware of everything that is going on in their lives.
 The Vedic scriptures thus exhort the soul to “wake up, rise, and be aware of everything” because the soul is in fact sleeping most of the time, rarely making a decision, and letting life run in autopilot mode.

 The feminine and the masculine should not be seen as two material bodies.
 They should be seen as two tendencies in the body—upward and downward—which are always contentious.
 The battle of sexes is actually a battle inside us, and this is a good battle, because it forces conscious intervention.
 Thus, there is an unconscious part of the body and mind which works autonomously and there is a conscious part of the body and mind which involves choices.
 The unconscious becomes the conscious when there is a conflict.
 Most people abhor these conflicts and mock people who are always thinking about what is right and wrong.
 They might urge them to just make a decision and move on with their life.
 However, we must note that these conflicts are the turning points in life where every decision is very important.